Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 Here’s the basic process

-- Submit your paystubs, W2s, tax returns, bank statements, and anything else the lender asks for
+• Submit your paystubs, W2s, tax returns, bank statements, and other items the lender might ask for

 About a cash-out letter of explanation